mohamedeliwa/practice-notes/conditions/sepsis_(septic_shock).md

 # Sepsis (Septic shock)

-Sepsis Life-threatening organ dysfunction caused by a dysregulated host response to infection.
+Life-threatening organ dysfunction caused by a dysregulated host response to infection.

 Septic shock Sepsis in combination with:
 - EITHER `lactate >2mmol/L` despite adequate fluid resuscitation
 - OR the patient is requiring `vasopressors` to maintain MAP ≥65mmHg.